 Seal Up your Home to Keep Energy Costs Low & Eliminate Dry Air in Your House

 When doors and windows don’t seal completely, cold air from the outside can enter the home.
 You then raise the heat level to keep the house warm, which ends up driving up your energy consumption and drying out the air even more.
 Walk around your home to find air leaks in your walls, vents, doors and windows.
-When you find one, seal it with caulk or weather stripping.
+When you find one, seal it with caulk or weather stripping to eliminate dry air in your house.
 Remember to check everywhere, including your attic, basement, and all outdoor areas.
 Even a small air leak may be responsible for dry air in your house.